josephmc5/overmind/README.md

 * django-piston (for the REST API)
 * IPy (optional, improved IP address validation for the "Dedicated Hardware" plugin)
+* Yaybu (if you want Yaybu configuration management)

 ### Example installation on Debian/Ubuntu